 Also, the Prime Minister has said that these are 'no earlier than' dates (for example, weddings with up to 30 people can happen 'no earlier' than 17th May), rather than set dates, and there's the possibility these could be pushed back, subject to regular reviews.
 There will be a minimum of five weeks between each step: four weeks for the data to reflect changes in restrictions; followed by seven days' notice of the restrictions to be eased.

-However, it’s a tentatively good step towards summer weddings – and beyond.
-To find the most up-to-date accurate information about restrictions on weddings in England, visit the Government website, where you can also read the full roadmap document.
+However, it's a tentatively good step towards summer weddings ' and beyond.
+To find the most up-to-date accurate information about restrictions on weddings in England, visit the Government website

 Image: Toby Lowe Photography